andre-st/goodreads-toolbox/friendrated.md

 ## Observations

 - books in the upper value range are usually well-known titles, fiction, classics, no surprises
-- female GR members tend to give 4 and 5 stars pretty generously, and their networks are female
+- female GR members mainly read fiction, tend to give 4 and 5 stars pretty generously, and their networks are female
   - start with harsh program settings: min rating of 5 and rated by min 5 followees